phrazzld/notebooks/finished-books/nietzsche/beyond-good-and-evil/summaflect.md

 ## We Scholars

 > ... skepticism is the most spiritual expression of a certain complex physiological condition that in ordinary language is called nervous exhaustion and sickliness...
-But what becomes sickest and degenerates most in such hybrids [skeptics] is the _will_: they no longer know independence of decisions and the itrepid sense of pleasure in willing&mdash;they doubt the "freedom of the will" even in their dreams.
+But what becomes sickest and degenerates most in such hybrids [skeptics] is the _will_: they no longer know independence of decisions and the intrepid sense of pleasure in willing&mdash;they doubt the "freedom of the will" even in their dreams.
 >
 > &mdash; p.
 130, section 208